 For the last few decades, Microsoft Word has been the de facto standard for word processors across the working world.
-That’s finally starting to shift, and it looks like Google is the heir apparent.
+That’s finally starting to shift, and it looks like one of Google’s productivity apps is the heir apparent.
 The company’s Google Docs solution (or to be specific, the integrated word processor) is cross-platform and interoperable, automatically syncs, is easily shareable, and perhaps best of all, is free.

 However, Google Docs still has a long way to go before it can match all of Word’s features — Microsoft has been developing its word processor for over 30 years, after all.
 Will Google Docs’ low barrier to entry and cross-platform functionality win out?
-Let’s break down each in terms of features and capabilities to determine which is best for your needs.
+Let’s break down each word processor in terms of features and capabilities to help you determine which is best for your needs.

 How does each word processing program compare?

 To put it lightly, Microsoft Word has an incredible advantage over Google Docs in terms of raw technical capability.
 From relatively humble beginnings in the 1980s, Microsoft has added new tools and options in each successive version.
 Most of the essential editing tools are available in Google Docs, but users who are used to Word will find it limited.

 From the primary placement of images to advanced techniques like macros and mail merge, Word is the breakaway winner for more technical writing.
 Word’s advanced features also include better incorporation of images and graphics, more exceptional options over text styles, easy addition of footnotes and citations, and better table controls and formats.